arvindn05/osc-tests/howto/OSC_Automation.md

 # How to setup and use OSC automation

-## Need Python 3, and some libraries such as for Robot framework and OpenStack usage:
+## Need Python 3, and Python libraries for Robot framework and OpenStack usage:

 Install Python 3.X